HereIsMuhammad/linux/README.md

 6. **Open a Pull Request!**

 ## Code of Conduct & License
 Please be respectful to all contributors.
-See [LICENSE](LICENSE) for details.
+See [LICENSE](LICENSE) for details